Why Spend Christmas in Banff?

 Downtown Banff is especially beautiful during the holiday season, with the streets lined with twinkling lights and decorations.

-Grab a hot chocolate from the Hot Chocolate Trail and take a walk around the town to see the Christmas displays and decorations in the shops, hotels, and outside the houses in nearby streets.
+Grab a hot chocolate from the Hot Chocolate Trail and walk around the town to see the Christmas displays and decorations in the shops, hotels, and outside the houses in nearby streets.

 I recommend going for a stroll up to the Fairmont Hotel to see all the trees lining the road lit up in Christmas lights – it’s a stunning sight.